jky819/me362b_winter2021/FAQ - ProblemSet5.md

 None of this is particularly difficult, but it introduced a good bit of extra time, a number of extra steps, and the need to install software that can all be avoided by using the preconfigured _Binder_ environment.

+## 4. In _Part 4_, I get a Cantera error: Unknown Species 'C3H8'

+There was an error in the problem statement in earlier versions of the Problem Set template; please use __methane__ as the fuel in part 4, as in the prior parts of the assignment.

+The error is raised because the reaction mechanisms do not contain propane as a species.